spmeesseman/app-publisher/.github/README.md

 |**Value Default**   ||
 |**Command Line Arg**|*__n/a__*|

 The MantisBT token or list of tokens to make a MantisBT release with.
-Represents the user that the release is made under on the 'Releases' page ([Releases Plugin](https://github.com/mantisbt-plugins/Releases) required).
+Represents the user that the release is made under on the 'Releases' page - [Releases Plugin](https://github.com/mantisbt-plugins/Releases) required.

 ### mantisbtAssets